AGameAnx/dok-repo/patches/jaraci.md

 ## Soban carrier

 ### General statistics
 > *Carriers should become a bit trickier to use in combat and carrier aggression should become a bit more punishable.
-The soban carrier hitpoint nerf is larger than other carriers because it gets strong railgun weaponry from the beginning of the game and extra range for safer positioning.
+The Soban carrier hitpoint nerf is larger than other carriers because it gets strong railgun weaponry from the beginning of the game and extra range for safer positioning.
 Movement speed and armor changes are part of an effort to fix a particularly strong early game 1 base carrier timing push*

 * **Hitpoints:** `15000 => 10700`
 * **Movement speed:** `60 => 53`
 * **Base armor:** `25 => 15`

-### Amor system power shunt
+### Armor system power shunt
 > *Soban carrier is particularly strong for the carrier rush.
 It is meant to be a long range support carrier and thus it is getting its armor reduced across all levels of armor power shunt, including the base armor*

 * **Level 1:** `30 => 25`